purrple/website/content/blog/2017-04-05-r-and-c-plus-plus-in-milano.md

 I was in Milano with the [team](www.thinkr.fr) yesterday, for my second time as a speaker at the [MilanoR meetup](http://www.milanor.net/blog/).
-I gave a talk about R and C++, where we are, and where I'd like to go next.
+I gave a talk about R and C++ roughly split in two parts : where we are, and where I'd like to go next with the R and C++ integration.

 {{< speakerdeck ea8d3ae2bf5b42d28b4e966893cf33dd  >}}

-For the occasion, I was wearing my `%>%` t-shirt and my dearstalker Sherlock Holmes hat.
+For the occasion, I was wearing my `%>%` t-shirt and my dear stalker Sherlock Holmes hat.

 Before the meetup, we spent a few days visiting around lake Como, lake Maggiore, and of course we had lots of coffee, ice cream, spritz and pizza.

-One of our Airbnb in Genoa had R-branded toilet paper.
+One of our Airbnb in Genoa even had R-branded toilet paper.